weitzwoman/BankNotes/README.md

 - reorder app.rb so it makes sense and doesn't make people crazy!!!!

 COMPLETE:
+- as a user, i can update unique categories (some pre existing)
 - swell styling
 - stock market ticker
 - as a user, i can add budgeting to my accounts for monthly amounts, by category (update and delete categories)